luketeaford/manchego/README.md

 ## Tips
 Manchego organizes the data from `process.argv` into a simple format so you can process it how you like.

-Words that precede a dash command (a string beginning with `-` or `--`) will be set to `true`.
-This enables the CLI to be used to support multiple functions.

 ## Roadmap to 1.0.0
 - [ ] Show usage examples in small chunks